NYULibraries/primo-customization/README.md

 ## Archived code

-### Only generate components for HTML files listed in manifest
+### Only generate components for HTML files listed in a manifest

-We originally thought we could limit the generation of customizable AngularJS components to only those which had corresponding template files in _cdn/primo-customization/01NYU_INST-TESTWS01/html_, but unfortunately this proved to not be viable due to a race condition which causes the fetching of the manifest to occur after the AngularJS application had already been bootstrapped.
-Browser cache status seemed to influence probabilities to some degree, but regardless there seemed to be no way to guarantee a proper execution sequence.
+We originally thought we could limit the generation of customizable AngularJS components to only those which had corresponding template files in _cdn/primo-customization/01NYU_INST-TESTWS01/html/_, but unfortunately this proved to not be viable due to a race condition which sometimes led to the fetching of the manifest to occur after the AngularJS application had already been bootstrapped.
+There seemed to be no way to guarantee a proper execution sequence.
 Both fetching a static file from the CDN and making a request to a Lambda@Edge function that provided a realtime manifest were prone to the timing bug.
 It's possible that any async calls made in the customization package create race conditions, even when using `async/await`.

 * Fetch list of HTML files from static file _cdn/primo-customization/01NYU_INST-TESTWS01/manifest.json_:
 [archived_fetch-cdn-html-files-list-via-manifest-json-file](https://github.com/NYULibraries/primo-customization/releases/tag/archived_fetch-cdn-html-files-list-via-manifest-json-file).